AnglDavd/docker/filebrowser/README.md

     *   Modify the volume mappings to point to your desired directories.

 3.  **Create the configuration file:**
-    Create a `data` directory and inside it, a file named `config.yml` with the following content:
+    Create a `data` directory and inside it, create a `config.yml` file.
+You can use the provided `config.yml` in this directory as a template.
-    ```yaml
-    server:
-      sources:
-        - path: /folder # corresponds to the folder mounted above in docker-compose
-          config:
-            defaultEnabled: true # add source for all users by default
-    auth:
-      adminUsername: "CHANGE_ME"
-    ```

 4.  **Deploy File Browser:**
     ```bash